The Differences Between Undergraduate and Graduate Student LoansNovember 19, 2020

 Although grants and other forms of financial aid are sometimes available to graduate students, these options are more limited.
 Some financial aid options that may be available for graduate school include grants, scholarships, fellowships and federal and private student loans.

 You may pay higher origination fees for federal graduate student loans versus undergraduate student loans.
 The origination fees are a percentage of the total loan amount you borrow.
-This fee will be taken out of your loan disbursement which lowers the actual amount you will receive, but the full amount of the loan is required to be paid back.
+This fee will be taken out of your student loan disbursement which lowers the actual amount you will receive, but the full amount of the loan is required to be paid back.

 Some private lenders, like ELFI, do not charge an origination fee for loans, so be sure to consider that when comparing loan options.